MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Teams/Get-MgBetaGroupTeamSchedule.md

 Clients can also inspect the configuration of the schedule.
 This API is supported in the following national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgGroupTeamSchedule](/powershell/module/Microsoft.Graph.Teams/Get-MgGroupTeamSchedule?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)